mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 Most of the fields are self-explanatory. `incremental` means that the table is updated incrementally, e.g. a new partition gets added/updated to the destination table whenever the query is run.
 For non-incremental queries the entire destination is overwritten when the query is executed.

 [For big datasets make sure to include optimization strategies](https://docs.telemetry.mozilla.org/cookbooks/bigquery/optimization.html).
-Our aggregation is small but for the sake of the example, we are including a partition by `date` field and clustering on `app_used` and `os`.
+Our aggregation is small so it is only for illustration purposes that we are including a partition by the `date` field and a clustering on `app_used` and `os`.

-#### Note!
-This os only if you want to setup the dataset as public
+#### The YAML file structure for a public dataset
 Setting the dataset as public means that it will be both in Mozilla's public BigQuery project and a world-accessible JSON endpoint, and is a process that requires a data review.
-For the YAMl some labels are required: `public_json`, `public_bigquery` and the `review_bugs` secrtion that refers to the Bugzilla bug where opening this data set up to the public was approved: we'll get to that in a subsequent section.
+The required labels are: `public_json`, `public_bigquery` and `review_bugs` which refers to the Bugzilla bug where opening this data set up to the public was approved: we'll get to that in a subsequent section.

 ```yaml
 friendly_name: mozregression aggregates